OlivierCodol/GPR-augmented-model/README.md

 saved in the ```data\``` folder.
 The simulation code is provided mainly to show how the simulations were done, but feel free to run the simulations again if you want to.

-Note: The full grid run took ~8h using a parfor loop.
+Note: the full grid run took ~8h using a parfor loop.

 ## How to reproduce the analyses and figures from the article